M-Bln/KeyToken/README.md

 # KeyToken Web Application

 KeyToken is a decentralized system that associates actual content with NFTs.
 Owning the NFT grants access to exclusive content such as music, films, or images.
-This means NFTs are no longer just abstract property titles, they now provide access to actual content, ensuring accessibility and exclusivity for the token holders.
+This means NFTs are no longer just abstract property titles, they now provide access to actual content, ensuring accessibility and exclusivity for the token holders. <a href="https://m-bln.github.io/KeyToken/">Try the app!</a>

 ## Table of Contents